Prajwal-Vijay/Pursuer_Evader_Games/MEG_Python/Readme.md

 *This implementation bridges theoretical differential game concepts with practical multi-agent simulations, providing a powerful tool for research and education in autonomous systems and game theory.*
 =======
-# Introduction
-This is a python implementation of the following repo [MEG](https://github.com/abinashagasti/Multiplayer_Reach_Avoid/tree/master/MEG).
-I have also documented it [here](https://github.com/Prajwal-Vijay/Pursuer_Evader_Games/blob/main/MEG_Python/MEGDocumentation.pdf).

 Here we solve scenarios of single pursuer vs n evaders.
 ## Demo